Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 1

 The Bylaws of the Party are also the governing documents of the State Central Committee.
-The four officers of the Party (Chair, Vice-Chair, Secretary and Treasurer) are the officers of the State Central Committee.
+The officers of the Party are the officers of the State Central Committee and are not voting members of the State Central Committee.

 ### Section 2